Winning Office Politics – 3 Tips that Scrum Masters Can Use

 Do you have a choice?

 An intelligently common reaction to office politics is either fighting against it or resorting to flight.
-It is a usual human reaction for surviving in the wild and has been in practice from the days when people were hunter-gatherers during prehistoric times.
+It is a usual human reaction for surviving in the wild and has been in practice since people were hunter-gatherers during prehistoric times.

-Whenever there is a conflict, it is elementary to get completely immersed in it with a tunnel vision and concentrate on prevailing differences.
+It is elementary to get completely immersed in a conflict with a tunnel vision and concentrate on prevailing differences whenever there is a conflict.
 Such an approach is self-defeating.
 There is a high probability, in this case, that you will invite further resistance ever by keeping your focus on differences in positions or views of people.